Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 \subsection{Finiteness revisited}

-In this subsection, we use the degeneracy of the derived direct image $R\nu_*\wh\calO_X$ to improve the cohomological boundedness results in the Section \ref{sec6}.
+In this subsection, we use the degeneracy of the derived direct image $R\nu_*\wh\calO_X$ to improve the cohomological boundedness results in Section \ref{sec6}.

-We first recall the recent work on the perfection and the almost purity in \cite{BS}. \begin{theorem}[\cite{BS}, Proposition 8.5, Theorem 10.8] Let $A$ be a perfectoid ring, $B$ a finitely presented finite $A$-algebra, such that $\Spec(B)\ra \Spec(A)$ is finite \'etale over an open subset.
+We first recall the recent work on the perfection and the almost purity in \cite{BS}. \begin{theorem}[\cite{BS}, Proposition 8.5, Theorem 10.9] Let $A$ be a perfectoid ring, $B$ a finitely presented finite $A$-algebra, such that $\Spec(B)\ra \Spec(A)$ is finite \'etale over an open subset.
 Then there exists a perfectoid ring $B_{\pfd}$ together with a map of $A$-algebras $B\ra B_{\pfd}$, such that it is initial among all of the $A$-algebra maps $B\ra B'$ for $B'$ being perfectoid. \end{theorem}

 \begin{proposition} Let $X$ be a rigid space over $K$.
-Then $R^n\nu_*\wh\calO_X$ vanishes for $n> \dim(X)$. \end{proposition} Before we prove the statement, we note here that the proof of this Proposition does not need the \'eh-pro\'et spectral sequence developed above. \begin{proof}
+Then $R^n\nu_*\wh\calO_X$ vanishes for $n> \dim(X)$. \end{proposition} Before we prove the statement, we want to mention that the proof of this Proposition will not need the $\eh$-pro\'et spectral sequence developed above. \begin{proof}

-Since this is an \'etale local statement, and any \'etale covering of $X$ does not change the dimension, by passing $X$ to its open subsets if necessary, we may assume $X$ admits a finite map onto a torus of the same dimension.
-(For the latter, since a unit disc is covered by finite many torus, it suffices to find a finite map onto a unit disc of the same dimension.
-Then we can do it locally and mod the maximal ideal of $\calO_K$, where the result follows from the Noether's normalization lemma for a finite type algebra over a field.)
+Since this is an \'etale local statement, and any \'etale covering of $X$ does not change the dimension, by passing $X$ to its open subsets if necessary, we may assume $X$ admits a finite surjective map onto a torus of the same dimension. \footnote{To see the existence of such surjections, we may argue as follows: as a unit disc is covered by finite many tori, it suffices to find a finite map from an affinoid rigid space $X=\Spa(A,A^+)$ onto a unit disc of the same dimension.
+Let $A_0$ be a ring of definition of $(A,A^+)$ that is topologically finite type over $\mathcal{O}_K$.
+Since $A_0/\frakm_K$ is a finite type algebra over the residue field $k=\mathcal{O}_K/\frakm_K$, by Noether's normalization lemma we could find a subalgebra $k[x_i]$ of $A_0/\frakm_K$ such that $A_0/\frakm_K$ is finite over $k[x_i]$.
+In this way, by lifting the map to a morphism $\mathcal{O}_K\langle x_i\rangle \ra A_0$, we get a finite surjective morphism from $X$ to a disc.}